For some reason, folks always want to know if you can do X, Y, and Z with bad credit. Which begs the question, why not improve your credit first!

 But ultimately, 620 is the hard line in the sand, and the minimum score accepted by both Fannie Mae and Freddie Mac, which back or buy the majority of home loans today.

-So first you need to determine where you actually stand credit-wise, then you can assess how bad the situation is.
+So first you need to determine where you actually stand credit-wise, then you can assess how bad the situation is and who will accept you.

 Some may think they’re in worse shape than they really are, and vice versa.
 Knowing what your particular credit score means will help you better understand your options.